MEGA65/open-roms/README.md

 we are going above and beyond to establish beyond reasonable doubt that our software does not infringe the copyrights of the owners of the C64/C65/C128 and other ROMs.

+# A note on common furniture of a BASIC system

+The "READY." prompt and error messages constitute the majority of the obvious "furniture" of a computer like the C64.
+However, both these elements have since been widely copied to the point of being genericised in our view.
+It is only the exact combination of the phraseology of the C64's startup screen combined with the double-blue colour scheme that would seem to stand any chance of enjoying any protection.
+The number of coffee mugs and T-shirts with READY. or similar printed on them, and which have been available for decades without challenge from any rights holders would seem to confirm this view.
+Also, the lack of defence against such things acts to diminish any residual rights that might have ever existed.

+In an abundance of caution, we are using a different colour scheme than the C64: Namely, solid blue with white text, which has long since been used on many other computer systems, such as QuickBASIC on DOS, and in many application programs.
+Such a colour scheme is unprotectable in our view.

 # Note regarding trademarks

 Commodore and other trademarks are trade-marks of their owners, whoever that may be at any particular point in time.